huntdamann/OSINT/example_2/README.md

 ![Coordinates](Google_Earth_View.PNG)

-8. Well would you look at that, as simple goolge search of the Melbourne Tower gave us the name as well as its height in meters.
+8. Well would you look at that, a simple goolge search of the Melbourne Tower gave us the name as well as its height in meters.
 This is the answer to **Part B**

 ![Coordinates](Info_Tower.PNG)